The thing underneath

 Paste this in your terminal

-Open Terminal (or iTerm, or whatever you use).
+Open Terminal (or iTerm).
 This is the only line Homebrew asks you to run.

 02